What is it?

 Insufficient evidence to rate effectiveness for...

-- Arthritis.
-Early research suggests that boron might be useful for decreasing pain related to arthritis.
+- Osteoarthritis.
+Early research shows that boron might be useful for decreasing pain related to arthritis.

-- Osteoporosis.
-Early research suggests that taking boron by mouth daily does not improve bone mass in postmenopausal women.
+- Weak and brittle bones (osteoporosis).
+Early research shows that taking boron by mouth daily doesn't improve bone mass in postmenopausal women.

-- Skin rash during radiation.
+- Skin damage caused by radiation therapy (radiation dermatitis).
 Early research shows that applying a boron-based gel 4 times a day on the skin area undergoing radiation therapy for breast cancer might prevent skin rash related to radiation.

 - Other conditions.